5orenso/aws-cloudformation-iot/README.md

 ### Update stack

-After every merge you can run this command to update the stack.
+After every change you can run this command to update the stack.

 ```bash
 # Update the base API setup